leonli2/DanceDanceRevolution/README.md

 • This combo multiplies the points they get from subsequent arrows.<br/>

 • There are 4 accuracy types depending on how close the player was to pressing the arrow key at the correct time (WOW, GOOD, OKAY, MISS).
-  1. WOW means perfectly aligned or very close
+  1. WOW means perfectly aligned or very close.
-  2. GOOD means somewhat close
+  2. GOOD means somewhat close.
-  3. OKAY means touching the arrow outline
+  3. OKAY means touching the arrow outline.
   4. MISS means that the player either let the arrow hit the top or pressed the wrong key.<br/>

 • These give 3, 2, 1, and 0 points respectively.<br/>